Julian22222/PRACTICE/Next_and_NestJS/README_NEXT_B-END.md

 export async function createUser(name, email) {
-  //Direct query to Database without back-end server with api
+  //You write Direct query in Server Actions to Database without back-end server with api
   //Can use ORM approach (Prisma) or other interactions with databases (Firebase, etc) const sql = 'INSERT INTO users (name, email) VALUES (?, ?)';
   const [result] = await pool.execute(sql, [name, email]);